 The Bank of America CEO also concluded Mr. Thain has exercised “poor judgment” on a number of fronts.
 He left for a vacation in Vail, Colo., after the losses came to light, bonus payments at Merrill were accelerated so they could be collected before the end of the year and Mr. Thain had planned to fly this week to Davos, Switzerland, even though Bank of America had signaled that such a trip was not a good idea, this person said.

 This section appears nowhere in the new article from the WSJ.
 The entire article has been rewritten.
 Specifically, the charge about the bonuses being accelerated, emphasized above, is totally gone.

 Now, I encourage you to see for yourself.
 Please don’t take my word for it..
 Instead, go click on the links from the 22nd and 23rd, and follow the links to WSJ articles about John Thain being dismissed and see where the link takes you.
 I’ll even reproduce those here, in context.
 However, don’t feel shy about verifying!

 It was always a bit weird that John Thain was going to stay on at Bank of America, but as it turned out, he lasted less than a month before getting fired this morning by the equally-beleaguered Ken Lewis. (from Felix)

 Amazing.
 Maybe someone has the original article so I can write about what’s been going on and in the public sphere of debate, instead of having to rely on revisionist history.

-Explore posts in the same categories: Finance, Financial Institutions, Information, Media, Miscellany, People comment below, or link to this permanent URL from your own site.
+Finance, Financial Institutions, Information, Media, Miscellany, People comment below, or link to this permanent URL from your own site.